 I knew they were in the best hands.

-Anyway, this manager said something that I had not heard from other managers.
+The manager said something that I had not heard from many other managers.
 It was subtle, yet profound.
 I became excited for her staff after hearing her philosophy.
 I knew they were in the best hands.